 A red arrow on an orange background?
 What is going on here?

 It might not seem like the end of the world but, if you are approaching this sign, then you actually think you are on floor B but in fact, it is the floor below hence the red arrow, an arrow you can easily miss as you approach the sign.

 Give your arrows tails!

 I have to be quite honest and admit that, until recently, I had not seen arrows on signage without tails.
 The thing about the wayfinding and signage design industry is that there’s always something new to see and, in this photo [point top right], it is really much harder than it should be to read the directions quickly.
 Make sure you include tails on the arrows!

 In wayfinding it is important to understand that creating new exciting designs is not the key.
-The key is designing signage (and including arrows) so that they can be understand by as many people as possible and without too much effort needed.
+The key is designing signage (and including arrows) so that they can be understood by as many people as possible and without too much effort needed.